sciactive/pnotify/README.md

 * PNotify now has an ES6 module build.
 * `text_escape` and `title_escape` have been replaced by `trust_text` and `trust_title`, and the default behavior changed.
 * `insert_brs` option has gone away.
 (Text and title now have `white-space: pre-line;`.)
+* The default width was raised from 300px to 360px.

 But v4 isn't even in the alpha stage yet.